-My Last Day at the Hospital
+My Last Day At CURE Hospital

 Well, since the last time I wrote, both Jean David and Jackie Lynn have returned to Haiti.
 Jean David left Sept.
 14 and Jackie left the next day.
 I was very sad to see them go, but I know JD and Jackie and both of their mothers were so excited to go home and see their families.
 It makes me happy to know that they are at home and reunited with their families after all this time.
 I would need to clarify this with Dr. Nelson - but I think JD and his mom were here for about three months; Jackie and her mom about 2-3 months.

 Today is my last day at the hospital…I can’t believe it’s already here!
 Time goes by so quickly!
-Tomorrow was supposed to have been my last day, but today is a Dominican holiday and rather than have today off, the director of the hospital decided to give us a three-day weekend! :)
+Tomorrow was supposed to have been my last day, but today is a Dominican holiday and rather than have today off, the director of the hospital decided to give us a three-day weekend!
+Anyway, I’m very sad that today is it.
+I have made great friends here – with the patients, their parents and with the hospital staff as well.

 The employees and administration of the hospital have been so kind and accomodating to me.
 I have spent time with many of them outside of the hospital.
 And, of course, there’s Felipe!!!
-Felipe has also been an amazing friend - always looking out for me, always bringing me food, food and more food!! :) I have spent so much time with her and her two kids that they are like family now!
+Felipe has also been an amazing friend – always looking out for me, always bringing me food, food and more food!! 🙂 I have spent so much time with her and her two kids that they are like family now!

 I am sad that I won’t be around to continue watching “my kids” progress.
 Every one of the children and teens that I have worked with have embraced me with open arms and have given me days filled with smiles and laughter….even though for many of them, therapy sessions were painful and/or hard work.